libgit2/git2go/README.md

 ### Which branch to send Pull requests to

-If there's something version-specific that you'd want to contribute to, you can send them to the `release-${MAJOR}-${MINOR}` branches, which follow libgit2's releases.
+If there's something version-specific that you'd want to contribute to, you can send them to the `release-${MAJOR}.${MINOR}` branches, which follow libgit2's releases.

 Installing
 ----------